Wendell Carter beats buzzer with tip-in, Magic beat Pistons - WHIZ News

 TIP-INS

-Pistons: the Pistons committed 21 turnovers, but only three in the fourth quarter. … F Marvin Bagley III, out since Jan.
-2 after having surgery on his right hand, might be activated as early as Saturday. … The Pistons have given up 100 or more points in 34 straight games.
+Pistons: F Marvin Bagley III, out since Jan.
+2 after having surgery on his right hand, might be activated as early as Saturday. … The Pistons have given up 100 or more points in 34 straight games… .
+Burks shot 4 for 4, all 3-pointers

-Magic: The win was only the second in the last seven games against Detroit.
+Magic: Banchero finished with 11 points, six rebounds and six assists. . . .
+Jonathan Isaac had 10 points and seven rebounds in a season-high 16 1/2 minutes. . . .
+The win was only the second in the last seven games against Detroit.

 UP NEXT